niiknow/ClaudiAuth/README.md

 - [ ] proxy cognito user pool as generic Users API
 - [ ] create generic SAAS architecture API: teams, projects, and tasks.
 - [ ] provide direction for enhancement such as: two-factor auth, having more than 1000 users, having more than 1000 projects/tasks/etc...
+- [ ] create front-end starter
+- [ ] create duplicate API with Laravel PHP to demonstrate front-end starter work with both hosted on Lambda and on any platform including PHP

 # Architecture Design
 * A User belongs to many Teams